monarch-initiative/mondo/docs/editors-guide/e-design-patterns.md

 The canonical design pattern documentation is in [https://github.com/monarch-initiative/mondo-build/tree/master/src/patterns](https://github.com/monarch-initiative/mondo-build/tree/master/src/patterns)

-For now you have to browse the YAML files and understand the underlying principles of DOSDP.
-Some DPs are not yet fully documented, this is ongoing.
+For now you have to browse the YAML files and understand the underlying principles of Dead Simple Ontology Design Patterns (DOSDP).
+Further reading is available [here](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-017-0126-0).
+Some DPs are not yet fully documented, this is ongoing work.

 ## Modes of inheritance